blakgeek/frontend-screening-project/README.md

 1. Write your code as if it will go to production.
 Do not hack together a solution.
 2. You may not use any additional frameworks.
 2. Use proper Typescript types, do not use "any", implied any or "unknown".
 2. Your implementation must be able to support a tree of infinite depth.
-Don't assume it only needs to work with examples.
+Don't assume it only needs to work with the examples.
 3. Nodes with children are initially displayed collapsed.
 4. Clicking a node with children toggles expand/collapse.
 2. Collapsed nodes display a "+" next the label.